 What is Toffee Nut?

 Originally, toffee is a chewy caramel treat made with sugar, butter, and milk.
-The toasted nuts are macadamia, hazelnut, or almond.
+Macadamia, hazelnut, or almond can sometimes be added to this sweet snack.

 Toffee nut, however, is a syrup that’s mixed into drinks for that sweet and toasty flavor.
 The syrup combines the best notes from both the toffee and the nuts, creating a new unique flavor.